ofiwg/libfabric/man/fi_av.3.md

   access, a named AV will be created, if it does not already exist.

 *map_addr*
-: The map_addr determines the base FI_ADDR address that a provider should use when sharing an AV of type FI_AV_MAP between processes.
+: The map_addr determines the base fi_addr_t address that a provider should use when sharing an AV of type FI_AV_MAP between processes.
-  Processes that provide the same value for map_addr to a shared AV may use the same FI_ADDR values returned from an fi_av_insert call.
+  Processes that provide the same value for map_addr to a shared AV may use the same fi_addr_t values returned from an fi_av_insert call.

   The map_addr may be used by the provider to mmap memory allocated for a shared AV between processes; however, the provider is not required to use the map_addr in this fashion.
-The only requirement is that an FI_ADDR returned as part of an fi_av_insert call on one process is usable on another process which opens an AV of the same name at the same map_addr value.
-The relationship between the map_addr and any returned FI_ADDR is not defined.
+The only requirement is that an fi_addr_t returned as part of an fi_av_insert call on one process is usable on another process which opens an AV of the same name at the same map_addr value.
+The relationship between the map_addr and any returned fi_addr_t is not defined.

   If name is non-NULL and map_addr is 0, then the map_addr used by the provider will be returned through the attribute structure.
 The